-dbnextrow, dbresults, dbretdata, dbretstatus, dbrpcparam, dbrpcsend, dbsqlok dbrpcparam
+See also dbnextrow, dbresults, dbretdata, dbretstatus, dbrpcparam, dbrpcsend, dbsqlok dbrpcparam

-Add a parameter to a remote procedure call.

-RETCODE dbrpcparam(dbproc, paramname, status, type, maxlen, datalen, value)

-DBPROCESS dbproc;

-char paramname;

-BYTE status;

-int type;

-DBINT maxlen;

-DBINT datalen;

-BYTE value:

-A pointer to the DBPROCESS structure that provides the connection for a particular front-end/server process.
-It contains all the information that DB-Library uses to manage communications and data between the front end and the server.
+Description Add a parameter to a remote procedure call.
+Syntax RETCODE dbrpcparam(dbproc, paramname, status, type, maxlen, datalen, value) DBPROCESS dbproc; char paramname; BYTE status; int type; DBINT maxlen; DBINT datalen; BYTE value; Parameters dbproc A pointer to the DBPROCESS structure that provides the connection for a particular front-end/server process.
+It contains all the information that DB- Library uses to manage communications and data between the front end and the server. paramname A pointer to the name of the parameter to be invoked.

-paramname

-A pointer to the name of the parameter to be invoked.
 This name must begin with the "@" character, which prefixes all stored procedure parameter names.
 As in the Transact-SQL execute statement, the name is optional.
 If it is not used, it should be specified as NULL.
-In that case, the order of the dbrpcparam calls determines the parameter to which each refers.
+In that case, the order of the dbrpcparam calls determines the parameter to which each refers. status A 1-byte bitmask of RPC-parameter options.
+So far, the only option available is DBRPCRETURN, which signifies that the application program would like this parameter used as a return parameter.